Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 - within Trusted Transaction Environement TEE on nodes

 This hardware level security combined with a Trusted Transaction validation protocol based on TUI and/or garbled circuits and Visual Cryptography enables the overall solution to resist state of the art malware threats including banking trojan.
-(Attacks commonly used to compromise devices and bowsers to access CEX accounts, ex crypto,com,etc…)
+(Attacks commonly used to compromise devices and bowsers to access CEX accounts, ex crypto,com,etc…).
+Our approach can also pave the way to address targetted attacks at a later stage. link future plan.

+The management of transaction by the blockchain also enables  additional features that dramatically increase both security and convenience for the user like:
+- Trusted beneficiary/contact: destination public key that are associated to the beneficiary are only in the blockchain, so attacker can't replace them on the device.
+- Conditional validation: user can set the triggering of transaction validation based upon the amount.

 Social Recovery combined with a future new recovery based on the hardware devices owned by the wallet owner when they connect  through NFC to your mobile’s devices.
+The recovery is trigger by an NFC tap of a device the user own.

 The achieved security level of this novel approach enables the solution to guarantee the security of **one-click instant web3 onboarding (add a link)** for newcomers in crypto.